srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/srl-with-oc-services.md

 [gribi-doc]: https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/gRIBI_Guide/gribi-config.html

 gRIBI server is enabled on a system level and in the `mgmt` network instance of SR Linux running on port `57401`.
-It is exposed over `9340` port for external connectivity as specified by the services configuration in the topology file.
+It is exposed to `9340` port for external connectivity as specified by the services configuration in the topology file.

 ???
 "Example"
     gRIBI service can be tested using [gribic](https://gribic.kmrd.dev) cli client.